Our Specialty is Natural American Turquoise - Mine Direct

 You will need to purchase a few special things for this process -- a small motor, Foredom Bench Lathe which can be used in many more applications other than polishing.

 The wheels that you will be using are of redwood or a similar softer wood, and most likely you will need to have them made at your local wood working shop.
 The wheels that I use are two inches in diameter and roughly one inch wide.
-The diameter of the wheel can vary but I think anything over four inches is unnecessary.You will need three wheels on three seperate mandrels.
+The diameter of the wheel can vary but I think anything over four inches is unnecessary.
+You will need three wheels on three separate mandrels.

-After you have your set-up put together, you will need to charge one wheel with 1,200 mesh, one with 14,000 mesh and one with 50,000 mesh diamond.
+After you have your setup put together, you will need to charge one wheel with 1,200 mesh, one with 14,000 mesh and one with 50,000 mesh diamond.
 Apply the diamond oil mixture in the same way as with the hard felt wheel.
 I use the diamond oil mixture only on wood: Diamond has an affinity to oil and as the oil/diamond penetrates the wood it has a cutting plus lubricating effect with no heat buildup.

 PLEASE NOTE: It is very important that you store your polishing wheels in their own zip lock bags, mark each bag and wheel with the mesh size.
 If you neglect to do this you will contaminate the wheels and they will always drop scratches on your surface being polished.

 You will need to do the following steps with all three of the diamond grits, first 1,200 then 14,000 and finally 50,000.
 It is imperative that you clean all of the compound from each bead before going to the next step, otherwise you will contaminate the wheel of your next step with the coarser grit and this will cause scratches that you won't be able to overcome.
-You must also make sure that the holes are throughly clean.
+You must also make sure that the holes are thoroughly clean.
 I do this by drawing a bead cord with the wire needle that is slightly oversize, through the beads in warm soapy water.

 On the 1200 mesh wheel use the same technique that you used in the sanding process.
 Using the variable speed control, set the speed of the wheel at the speed which seems to work best for the mesh size you are using.
 You do not need high speed, you want the diamond to have a chance to cut.
 Repeat this process for each mesh size.
 You will notice a distinct difference in the bead as you go from 1,200 to 14,000 to 50,000.
 If you choose to polish your beads in this way you will be amazed at the end results, and you will have a strand of beads that will show off your material to its best.